wgx/blog.willgrant.org/_posts/2025-01-05-stopify-my-own-diy-music-streaming-service.md

 (ADD:img boxes of CDs)

 I have a few computers but my more recent ones don’t have an optical drive.
 Enter the HP Elitedesk!
 This bad boy has a DVD-RAM which can read CDs at 8x normal speed if needed.
-I installed EAC for Windows[link], and tweaked some settings: 1) auto-lookup the track info from a DB, 2) name the tracks %artist% %tracknum% %tracktitle% (in case I want to manipulate them later, and 3) eject when done with a beep.
+I installed [EAC for Windows](https://www.exactaudiocopy.de/), and tweaked some settings: 1) auto-lookup the track info from a DB, 2) name the tracks %artist% %tracknum% %tracktitle% (in case I want to manipulate them later, and 3) eject when done with a beep.

 You would think that feeding hundreds and hundreds of CDs into a computer was a huge chore, but it really wasn’t that bad.
 If I was working in the office and the machine finished, I would swap CD and if I happen to be walking past the office, I could pop in and swap a CD.
 CD swapping has been the theme of Christmas 2024.